imixs/imixs-docker/hadoop/README.md

 Apache Hadoop provides a high performance native protocol for accessing HDFS.
 While this is great for Hadoop applications running inside a Hadoop cluster, external applications typically need to connect to HDFS from the outside.
 Using the native HDFS protocol means installing Hadoop and a Java binding with those applications.
 To access the hadoop cluster without these libraries a standard RESTful mechanism, called WebHDFS can be used.
 As part of this, WebHDFS takes advantages of the parallelism that a Hadoop cluster offers.
 Further, WebHDFS retains the security that the native Hadoop protocol offers.
 It also fits well into the overall strategy of providing web services access to all Hadoop components.
 Read also the official documentation of the Hadoop [WebHDFS REST API](https://hadoop.apache.org/docs/r2.8.0/hadoop-project-dist/hadoop-hdfs/WebHDFS.html).

+{Imixs-Archive](https://github.com/imixs/imixs-archive) is based on the WebHDFS Rest API:

 # 1. Install Docker
 Follow the [Docker installation instructions](https://docs.docker.com/engine/installation/) for your host system.

 # 2. Running and stopping a container
 The container includes a start script running a namenode and a datanode.
-You can start the container with the Docker run command:
+The container can be started with the following Docker run command:

     docker run --name="hadoop" -d -h my-hadoop-cluster.local -p 9000:9000 -p 50070:50070 -p 50075:50075  imixs/hadoop

+Thie docker container can be access via the WebHDFS Rest API as also the Hadoop Web Client.
+When the container is started the first time, it automatically formats a Docker data volume for the hadoop filesystem HDFS.
+To restart an existing contaienr run the command:

+	docker start hadoop

 **NOTE:**
 The option "-h my-hadoop-cluster.local" defines a host name for the running container.
 This hostname is important as the WebHDFS will redirect to the datanode with this host name.
 You should define this host name in your client test environment.

+### Log Files

 To show Logfiles from the running container run command:

     docker logs -f hadoop

+### Stopping the container
 To stop and remove the Docker container run the Docker command:

     docker stop hadoop && docker rm hadoop